 Our last day was spent in Serralves, a ‘cultural institution’ in Porto.
 It encompasses a modern art gallery/museum, a large park, and a fantastic art deco style pink villa.
 All in one place.

-It’s sort of like Porto’s answer to a (modern) English country house with parkland, only with a Tate Modern art gallery popped in its grounds too.
+It’s sort of like Porto’s answer to a (modern) English country house with parkland, only with a Tate Modern art gallery casually popped in its grounds too.
 It was about 10 euro each to get into all of it, which was an absolute bargain.

 The park is dotted with interesting sculptures, including this absolute whopper of a trowel…

 Okay, I said we wouldn’t go into food and drink on this blog post, because it really does warrant a whole blog of its own.
-But I can’t not mention it when talking about Porto’s highlights.
+But I can’t not mention it when talking about Porto’s main highlights.

 I’ll just pop this one photo in of the filthy-good francesinha.
 All the food and drink was exceptional, but you’ll have to read our ‘Food and drink in Porto’ post for more.